axibase/axibase-charts/widgets/alert-console/README.md

 ## Overview

-The **Alert Console** displays a continuously updated list of open alerts or messages recorded by the database in tabular format.
+The **Alert Console** displays a continuously updated list of open alerts or messages in tabular format.

 ```ls
 [widget]